 - Analogies based on familiar concepts are better understood.

-- Clarifying the structure of the familiar domain can help avoid misconceptions.
+- Clarify the structure of the familiar domain to avoid misconceptions.
 It’s difficult to know the extent of a learner’s background knowledge.

-- When mapping, the relationships should be clear and unambiguous.
+- When you map target and analog domains, make sure the relationships are clear and unambiguous.

 - The relations between the familiar and unfamiliar domains should form a cohesive conceptual structure.